 To manage our wetlands effectively, we need to understand the ecological processes that keep these areas healthy and resilient.
 Currently there is limited information of some threats to wetlands and this creates a "knowing–doing" gap.

 Science research is helping to fill this gap.
 By working together, scientists and wetland managers are able to describe sensible goals and guidelines for restoration.

 Alongside monitoring, good science also shows what isn't working so we can develop more efficient and effective methods.
 By maintaining healthy and resilient wetlands we can protect the natural capital in wetlands, and enhance the services they are capable of providing.

-Read more about the research and monitoring of the restoration programme.
+Read more about research and monitoring of the programme.

 The three wetland sites are all different in terms of management approaches, land ownership and communities of interest.
 Building community awareness and involvement in wetland conservation is an important component of the Arawai Kākāriki programme.

 At all three sites, the community is involved in some way, and they are informed about what is happening at each site through newsletters, factsheets, meetings, events, displays and media articles.

 DOC, Environment Southland, Southland District Council, Te Runanga o Ngai Tahu and Te Runanga o Awarua, all have statutory roles in the care and managment of Waituna Lagoon and its catchment.

 In 2013 we formally came together as the Waituna Partners.